-Mistake #6 is failing to follow up with your prospects, or not following up nearly enough.
+Falling short of follow up with your prospects, or not following up nearly enough.
 Most small business owners aren’t good in this area at all.
 They give up on their prospects way too soon.
 To follow up well, you’ve got to start with your list of prospects.

 Make sure your list has enough qualified prospects who have opted-in or purchased your entry-level product, just commit to following up with a vengeance, consistently reminding them that they haven’t yet done business with you, or that they haven’t taken this or that upgrade offer yet.
 Keep your best offers in front of them on a regular basis, and it will pay off in sales.

-Mistake #7: Trying to be cute and funny in your advertising.
+Trying to be cute and funny in your advertising.
 Forget the clever, image-based ads that work only for huge corporations like Pepsi, Doritos, or Samsung.
 They generally lack any kind of direct response message.
 They’re just meant to get people to remember the brand name, so that when they think about a specific type of product, they think of that brand first.

 For most small business owners, you’re better served by using direct-response marketing that’s specific, to the point, and asks them to take a specific action as quickly as possible.

-Mistake #8: Using bad sales copy.
 The right words are important, and you have to develop (or buy) good copywriting skills.
 You must have a basic understanding of copywriting to be able to write ads that compel people to take the actions you want them to take.
 The time and money you spend learning this skill can be one of the best investments you’ll ever make.

-Mistake #9: Spreading yourself too thin.
 Yes, building multiple streams of income help you survive if one or more dries up.
 However, taking on too much too soon dilutes your overall efforts.